 How to Prevent It:

 Always start with a microdose (2.5 mg).
 If you are naturally prone to anxiety, never buy a pure THC gummy.
-Always buy a gummy that features a heavy 1:1 ratio of THC to CBD.
+Always buy a gummy that features a 1:1 ratio of THC to CBD.

 2. Nausea or “The Spins.”

-You might feel dizzy, nauseous, or feel like the room is aggressively tilting (similar to drinking too much alcohol).
+You might feel dizzy, nauseous, or feel like the room is tilting (similar to drinking too much alcohol).

 The Cause: